Caster/siflawler-php/README.md

 ### Mandatory options
-The following options are mandatory. siflawler will throw an exception if you forget to pass one of these to it.
+The following options are mandatory and siflawler will throw an exception if you forget to pass one of these to it.
 It simply needs to know what to do.
-To see what you can pass for the selectors/queries, refer to [Querying](#querying).
+To see what you can pass for the selectors/queries, refer to the [Querying](#querying) section.

 ```json
 {